 It’s hard to visit only twice a year, because every time I go, her condition has deteriorated greatly since the last time I saw her.
 It’s also hard to explain to my daughter’s why Great-Grandma is ill.
 Last time, they asked why she kept repeating the same question over and over again.
 This time, they wanted to know why she didn’t talk at all.

 We also saw my aunt and uncle on our way, both my brothers, my dad, and my uncle and his girlfriend.
-It was the first time many of them had met Pearl so I took as many pictures as possible.
+It was the first time many of them had met Pearl so I took as many pictures as possible to preserve these road trip memories.
 (And since most of the men in my family are camera-shy, well, that isn’t very many pictures!
 Although it’s harder for them to duck the camera when they’re holding a baby…)

 How do you keep four kids busy in the car for a twelve-hour drive?
 Audiobooks!!!
 To prepare for this drive, I ordered some new Adventures in Odyssey for the girls.
-We also discovered The Extraordinary Adventures of G.A.
-Henty (more about those coming soon!).
-And I picked up a few other audiobooks at our library.
-There were a few moments of quiet along the drive, but for the most part, stories kept us busy there and back.
+We also discovered the historical dramas of G.A.
+Henty.
+And I picked up a few other stories for the road at our library.
+There were a few moments of quiet along the drive, but for the most part, listening to these stories kept us busy there and back.

 One reason I love audiobooks is that we’re listening together and then we can discuss the story.
 It’s fun to see what jumps out at the girls.
 Even Jade had questions or comments about the story (which usually made us laugh).
 Overall, though, the audiobooks are a shared experience that makes the road trips a lot more fun.

 She was from Chicago and backpacking across western Canada with various friends.
 Right then, she was heading to Calgary to visit one friend while waiting for another friend to finish tree-planting around Edmonton.
-She told us about the places she’d camped in the national parks around BC, and I told her what I knew about the mountains and towns we were driving through.
+She told us about the campgrounds she’d stayed at around BC.
+I told her what I knew about the mountains and towns we were driving through.

 We drive the highway from Vancouver to Calgary nearly twice a year and I’m still amazed by the scenery along the way.
 This is such a beautiful part of Canada.
 From the coast through the interior to the Rocky Mountains and beyond, the scenery (and weather!) is constantly changing along the highway.